-We grieve the death of George Floyd and all those who have been killed or victimized by police.
+We grieve the death of George Floyd and of all those who have been killed or victimized by police.

 Too often such violence makes headlines and stirs outrage only for the system to return to business as usual.
 That cannot happen again.
 The anger being expressed in protests around the country and world has been building for a very long time; let us seize this moment as an opportunity to listen, amplify voices, and implement meaningful reform.

 Every day, the Center for Court Innovation sees the damage wrought by racism.
 Our staff and clients of color experience racism firsthand.
 Our communities suffer disproportionately from an unfair justice system, poverty, housing insecurity, unemployment, and poor health outcomes, including the devastating impact of COVID-19.
 Ultimately, all of these problems are rooted in systemic racism that has denied people of color their rights, dignity, and even basic necessities.
 These harms are grievous and deep; those who have not experienced them, cannot fully understand them.

 The fight against racism is inseparable from the Center for Court Innovation’s mission to create a fair, effective, and humane justice system.
 The Center is committed to anti-racism and fights racism in all forms.

 The history of racism in the United States runs deep, stretching from the attempted genocide of Indigenous peoples and the taking of their land to the institution of slavery to police brutality.
 While progress has been made toward racial justice—in both the criminal justice system and society at large—it is not enough.

 We are reminded daily of the unequal treatment of people of color: the murders of Black and brown people at the hands of police; the nation’s high incarceration rate, which disproportionately impacts people of color; the policies and biases that fuel the ugly fact that Black, Latinx, and Native American people are more likely than whites to be arrested, convicted, and experience lengthy prison sentences.